 ► Third: Engine Oil must also be able to Hold in Suspension all the Nasty by-products of combustion, such as Silica (silicon oxide) and Acids, also External contamination, such as Dust.

-► Fourth: Engine Oil minimises the Exposure to Oxygen and thus Oxidation at Higher temperatures.
+► Fourth: Engine Oil minimises the Exposure to Oxygen and thus prevents Oxidation at Higher temperatures.

 It does all of these things under Tremendous Heat and Pressure...

-That fluid viscosity increases due to the Polymers that where added to the Oil, those absorb temperatures... also a Thinner Oil will increase the Oil's Pressure and that is really needed on Cold Starts, to help the Oil to Reach the Farther engine's places Faster.
+The oil barrier thickness increases with Heat due to the Polymers that where added to the Oil, those absorb temperatures; also Thinner Oils will increase the Oil Pressure on the engine and that is really needed on Cold Starts, to help the Oil to Reach the Farther engine's places, Faster.

 Monograde oils could still be good for Power Plants, 18 wheels' trucks, etc...
 But Not ideal for a Car's engine.
 Keep the Proper SAE Grade in Mind when you Buy your Next Oil.

 Be Careful with the Viscosity Grade!

 The Oil Pumps only creates flow, not Pressure; the Pressure exists due to the Resistance on the engine's internals to such Flow; and the hydrodynamic film strength is what prevents metal to metal Shearing.

 A thicker oil will increase oil pressure in any engine, but only to a point, due to the Oil Pressure Relief Valve that will simply route oil back to the pan after Reaching certain pressure on the System.